 Audio and large print versions of the information printed in the State Voter Guide are available at www.sos.ca.gov/elections or by request.
 Call the Secretary of State’s toll free voter hotline at 800-345-VOTE.

 Audio versions of the information printed in the Local Voter Information Guide are available by request.
 Call the Registrar of Voters office at 707-263-2372 or toll free at 888-235-6730.

-At least one accessible voting booth at each Polling Place.
+At least one accessible voting booth is available at each Polling Place.
 This booth may be used by voters using wheelchairs, or any voter who has difficulty standing to mark his or her ballot may vote at this booth by pulling a chair up to the booth.

 Assistance marking your Official Ballot.
 You may have up to two people of your choice assist you; however, you may not be assisted by your employer, union representative nor an agent of your employer or union representative.